-(3) The auditor must conduct the audit of the annual financial statements referred to in both subsections 73(1) and 74(1) in accordance with generally accepted auditing standards established by the Chartered Professional Accountants of Canada.
+(2) The auditor must conduct the audit of the annual financial statements in accordance with generally accepted auditing standards established by the Canadian Institute of Chartered Accountants.

+(3) The auditor must conduct that part of the annual financial statements respecting the local revenue account in accordance with Board standards for the audit of local revenue accounts and must report on that account separately from other accounts.

-- (4) When conducting the audit, the auditor must provide - (a) an audit opinion of the annual financial statements; and - (b) an audit report or review engagement report on the special purpose reports referred to in section 75.
+(4) When conducting the audit, the auditor must provide

+(a) an audit opinion of the annual financial statements; and

+(b) an audit opinion or review comments on the special purpose reports referred to in subsection 71(4).